 Light coverage and training your plants

 Make sure your grow space has even light coverage, so all parts of your plants thrive.
-Techniques like low-stress training (LST) can help maximise light exposure to lower branches, but keep in mind that autos only have a few short weeks of veg growth, so keep the heavy handed training to a minimum.
+Techniques like low-stress training (LST) can help maximise light exposure to lower branches, but keep in mind that autos only have 4 weeks of veg growth, so keep the heavy handed training such as topping, and super cropping to a minimum.

 Fine-tuning grow light positioning for best results